ziotom78/raytracing_course/tomasi-ray-tracing-07a.md

 # Limits of Classical Geometry

--   There exist vectors and pseudovectors, which follow different transformation rules.
+-   Vectors and pseudovectors follow different transformation rules.

 -   To describe rotations on a 2D plane, it is necessary to use 3D (pseudo)vectors, like *angular momentum* $\vec{L} = \vec{r} \times \vec{p}$ or *torque* $\vec{\tau} = \vec r \times \vec F$.